loftwah/linux-for-pirates/README.md

 Captain!
 Here be a guide on what ye can do after installing Ubuntu:

-Explore the interface: Take some time to familiarise yerself with the Ubuntu interface, includin' the desktop, menu, and pre-installed applications.
+**Explore the interface:** Take some time to familiarise yerself with the Ubuntu interface, includin' the desktop, menu, and pre-installed applications.

-Customise the desktop: Ye can change the desktop background, install new themes, and install new applications to customise yer Ubuntu experience.
+**Customise the desktop:** Ye can change the desktop background, install new themes, and install new applications to customise yer Ubuntu experience.

-Connect to the internet: If ye have an internet connection, ye can connect to the internet using the Network Manager applet in the top panel.
+**Connect to the internet:** If ye have an internet connection, ye can connect to the internet using the Network Manager applet in the top panel.

-Update the system: It be a good idea to update yer system to the latest version by runnin' the "Software Updater" application.
+**Update the system:** It be a good idea to update yer system to the latest version by runnin' the "Software Updater" application.
 This will ensure that ye have the latest security updates and bug fixes.

-Learn the command line: The command line be a powerful way to interact with yer Linux system, and it can be useful to learn some basic commands.
+**Learn the command line:** The command line be a powerful way to interact with yer Linux system, and it can be useful to learn some basic commands.
 Ye can access the command line by openin' a terminal window.

-Install additional software: Ubuntu comes with a large repository o' free and open-source software, but ye can also install additional software from the internet.
+**Install additional software:** Ubuntu comes with a large repository o' free and open-source software, but ye can also install additional software from the internet.
 Ye can use the "Ubuntu Software" application to search for and install new software.

 Overall, the best way to get started with Ubuntu be to explore and try out different features and applications.
 As ye become more comfortable with the operating system, ye can start learnin' more advanced topics and customizin' yer system to yer likin'.

+##### Checklist

+- [ ] Familiarise yerself with the Ubuntu interface.
+- [ ] Customise the desktop.
+- [ ] Connect to the internet.
+- [ ] Update the system.
+- [ ] Learn the command line.
+- [ ] Install additional software.
+- [ ] Explore and try out different features and applications.
+- [ ] Learn more advanced topics and customise yer system.
+- [ ] Explore the official documentation.
+- [ ] Take online courses or tutorials.

 ### Where to go from here?